tinybirdco/zero-to-tinybird/README.md

 ## Prerequisites

 * A free Tinybird account.
 Navigate to [tinybird.co/signup](https://www.tinybird.co/signup) and create a free account.
 Create a new Workspace (name it whatever you want).
-* Basic knowledge of SQL, querying concepts, and the fundamentals of API Endpoint design.
+* Basic knowledge of SQL, querying concepts, and the fundamentals of API endpoint design.

 ## Section details

 ### Tinybird overview
   * What is Tinybird?
   * Key Tinybird features.
   * Why use Tinybird?
-Benefits of using Tinybird to implement build real-time architectures.
+Benefits of using Tinybird to implement real-time architectures.
   * Tinybird glossary of terms, establish a common nomenclature for discussing real-time data and event-driven architectures.

 ### Creating Data Sources
   * Introduction to native connectors: Kafka/Confluent streams, AWS S3, BigQuery, and Snowflake.
   * Importing dimensional/fact tables.
-  * Importing data with the Events API.
-  * Using Mockingbird to create real-time event streams.
+  * Connecting to a Confluent stream of real-time (mocked) stock prices.

 ### Building data analysis pipelines
   * Getting started by developing SQL queries in Playgrounds.
   * Building our first Pipe and publishing an API Endpoint.